fhiso/legacy-format/serialisation.md

   Republican and Hebrew calendars.

 * **ELF: Data Model**.
-This standard defines a data model based on the lineage-linked GEDCOM form, reformulated in terms of the serialisation model described in this document.
-It is not a major update to the GEDCOM data model, but rather a basis for future extension.
+This standard defines a data model based on the lineage-linked GEDCOM form, reformulated to be usable with the ELF serialisation model and schemas.
+It is not a major update to the GEDCOM data model, but rather a basis for future extension and revision.

 ## Conventions used